 Heroic Explained in Depth

-A complete and detailed guide to the words Heroic including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word heroic (adjective), including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meaning of Heroic